pabianj/aws-lambda/cloudwatch-alarm-to-slack/README.md

-username   | Bot username used for the slack messages. icon_emoji | Bot icon emoji used for the slack messages. icon_url   | Bot icon url used for the slack messages.
+username   | Bot username used for the slack messages. icon_emoji | Bot icon emoji used for the slack messages. icon_url   | Bot icon url used for the slack messages. aws_account | URL for the AWS account.
+Added to the Slack message.

 #### How do I encrypt an URL?
 I tried many ways to figure out how to encrypt the URL.
 Some of the other "SNS to Slack" examples